omar391/taskpilot-mcp/.task/project.md

 TaskPilot MCP Server is a comprehensive task management system that provides an MCP (Model Context Protocol) server for AI-driven task decomposition and a modern React web interface for task monitoring and configuration.

-**Key Achievement**: Built a complete SWE-agent system with adaptive learning capabilities and modern web UI.
+**Key Achievement**: Built a complete SWE-agent system with adaptive learning capabilities, modern web UI, and production-ready remote hosting architecture.

 ## 🚀 **FINAL DELIVERABLES**